Compact Multi-Object Placement Using Adjacency-Aware Reinforcement Learning: Our Approach

 Since the optimal spacing between objects for tight and collision-free placement is unknown, we propose an RL system that learns to place each object as close as possible to its neighbors according to the layout, while avoiding collisions with the objects and the gripper.

-As we focus on the placing action, for grasping, we use an automated routine that selects grasp poses according to simple heuristics.
-In this way, our agent learns to place objects as best as possible, even with sub-optimal grasp poses. \figref{fig:architecture} shows an overview of our approach.
-Following the assembly sequence extracted from the layout, our agent tries to place an arbitrarily shaped object closely to its neighbors that have been previously placed.
+As we focus on the placing action, for grasping, we use an automated routine that selects random, top-down grasp poses.
+This way, our agent learns to place objects as best as possible, even with sub-optimal grasp poses. \figref{fig:architecture} shows an overview of our approach.
+Following the assembly sequence extracted from the layout with a sliding window approach (see \figref{fig:architecture}\,a and \secref{sec:generator} for details), our agent tries to place an arbitrarily shaped object closely to its neighbors that have been previously placed.
 In the following sections, we introduce our approach in more detail.